-The operating restrictions on IR#365 while NS imports below the "Import Power Monitor" SPS arming level would be eliminated after TSR-100 is in service.

-The operating restrictions based on summer line ratings with high NS import (up to 300 MW) would be eliminated after TSR-100 is in service; however there would also be operating restrictions required while NS imports above 380MW associated with TSR-100 after 2016.
-When NS imports above 380 MW the addition of 80 MW could cause L-6513 to exceed its conductor thermal limits for either the contingency of one 345 kV transmission line from New Brunswick or the breaker failure of 88S-721.
-When NS imports above 600 MW the addition of 80 MW could cause L-6513 to exceed its summer conductor thermal rating under system normal.
-Therefore IR#365 would have to be curtailed or the NS Import would have to be reduced in order to avoid further transmission expansion requirements.
+As ERIS with no transmission reinforcement on L-6513, IR#370 would require the establishment of operating restrictions to curtail this wind facility whenever NS import level is above 30MW and below the 'Import Power Monitor' SPS arming level while summer conductor thermal ratings are in effect.
+The restrictions would also depend on the real-time local load demands and other local generation output besides NS Import/Export level.
+This operating restriction would be eliminated after TSR-100 is in service.
+However there would also be operating restrictions required under summer line ratings while NS imports are above 600MW due to TSR-100 after 2016.
+When NS is importing above 600 MW, loss of one 345 kV transmission line from New Brunswick will cause L-6513 to exceed its conductor thermal limits.
+Therefore IR#370 would have to be curtailed or the NS Import would have to be reduced in order to avoid further transmission expansion requirements.